 Liquor License Owners, Agents, and Managers actively involved in the day-to-day operations of the business are required to complete a state approved Management Title 4 Training Course prior to the issuance of a Liquor License or approval of a Management Agreement.
 A Basic Certificate of Completion is a pre-requisite for enrolling in and completing a Management Course.
 The Management Title 4 Training Certificate of completion will be valid for (3) three years from the completion date recorded on the certificate.
-HCI's Classroom training is an approved Title 4 program in Arizona.
+HCI's Classroom and Online programs offer approved Title 4 Management training in Arizona.

 |Certification||TIPS Certification is valid for 3 years.|

 |Age to consume||"Legal drinking age" means 21 years of age or older.|

 |Age to Sell||18 for off-sale establishments that primarily serves spirituous liquor.
 16 for an off-sale establishment that primarily sells items other than spirituous liquor.|